 Barry Carin is a CIGI Senior Fellow.
 He has served in a number of senior official positions in the Government of Canada and played an instrumental role in developing the initial arguments for the G20 and a leader’s level G20.
 Barry brings institutional knowledge and experience to his research at CIGI on the G20, international development, energy and climate change.

-Olaf Weber is a CIGI senior fellow.
-His research with CIGI focuses on sustainability and the banking sector.
-He is currently associate professor and program director of the Master’s Program in Sustainability Management as well as professor in the School of Environment, Enterprise and Development at the University of Waterloo.
-Since 2010, Olaf has held the Export Development Canada Chair in Environmental Finance.
+Olaf Weber is a CIGI senior fellow and an expert on sustainability and the banking sector.
+He is currently a professor in the School of Environment, Enterprise and Development at the University of Waterloo and a University of Waterloo Research Chair in Sustainable Finance.